IIIF/api/source/api/presentation/3.0/index.md

 This is different to the `formats` property in the [Image API][image-api], which gives the extension to use within that API.
 It would be inappropriate to use in this case, as `format` can be used with any content resource, not just images.

 ##### height
-The height of a canvas or image resource.
-For images, the value is in pixels.
+The height of a canvas or content resource.
+For content resources, the value is in pixels.
 For canvases, the value does not have a unit.
 In combination with the width, it conveys an aspect ratio for the space in which content resources are located.

- * A canvas _MUST_ have exactly one height.
+ * A canvas _SHOULD_ have exactly one height, and _MUST NOT_ have more than one. {: .changed}
  * Content resources _MAY_ have exactly one height, given in pixels, if appropriate.
  * Other resource types _MUST NOT_ have a height.

 ##### width
-The width of a canvas or image resource.
-For images, the value is in pixels.
+The width of a canvas or content resource.
+For content resources, the value is in pixels.
 For canvases, the value does not have a unit.
 In combination with the height, it conveys an aspect ratio for the space in which content resources are located.

- * A canvas _MUST_ have exactly one width.
+ * A canvas _SHOULD_ have exactly one width, and _MUST NOT_ have more than one. {: .changed}
  * Content resources _MAY_ have exactly one width, given in pixels, if appropriate.
  * Other resource types _MUST NOT_ have a width.

+##### duration
+The duration of a canvas or content resource, given in seconds.

+ * A canvas _MAY_ have exactly one duration, and _MUST NOT_ have more than one.
+ * Content resources _MAY_ have exactly one duration, and _MUST NOT_ have more than one.
+ * Other resource types _MUST NOT_ have a duration.

 ##### viewingDirection
 The direction that a sequence of canvases _SHOULD_ be displayed to the user.
 Possible values are specified in the table below.